wp-plugins/nbsp-french/readme.txt

 = 1.4 =

-Added the NGFB French filter to 'widget_text' as well.
+Added the NBSP French filter to 'widget_text' as well.

 = 1.3 =